lancemonotone/troyweb_wp/README.md

 assign the "Flex Page Template" to a page in the WordPress admin.
 There is an example page at `https://this-site.com/flex-page-example` that demonstrates the Flex Page Template in action.
 This feature isn't required for the assessment but is included for reference.

-See the theme's README.md file for more information on this theme's features.
+#### <span style="color:indianred">See the theme's README.md file for more information on how to build the assets and use this theme's features.</span>

 ### Setup Instructions: